Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 </node>
 ```

+An asynchronous method can be generated as a callback-based method or `std::future`-based method.
+This can optionally be customized through an additional `org.freedesktop.DBus.Method.Async.ClientImpl` annotation.
+Its supported values are `callback` and `std::future`.
+The default behavior is callback-based method.

+#### Generating callback-based async methods

 For each client-side async method, a corresponding `on<MethodName>Reply` pure virtual function, where `<MethodName>` is the capitalized D-Bus method name, is generated in the generated proxy class.
 This function is the callback invoked when the D-Bus method reply arrives, and must be provided a body by overriding it in the implementation class.

-So in the specific example above, the stub generator will generate a `Concatenator_proxy` class similar to one shown in a [dedicated section above](#concatenator-client-glueh), with the difference that it will also generate an additional `virtual void onConcatenateReply(const sdbus::Error* error, const std::string& concatenatedString);` method, which we shall override in derived `ConcatenatorProxy`.
+So in the specific example above, the tool will generate a `Concatenator_proxy` class similar to one shown in a [dedicated section above](#concatenator-client-glueh), with the difference that it will also generate an additional `virtual void onConcatenateReply(const sdbus::Error* error, const std::string& concatenatedString);` method, which we shall override in derived `ConcatenatorProxy`.

+#### Generating std:future-based async methods

+In this case, a `std::future` is returned by the method, which will later, when the reply arrives, get set to contain the return value.
+Or if the call returns an error, `sdbus::Error` will be thrown by `std::future::get()`.

-For a real example of a client-side asynchronous D-Bus method, please look at sdbus-c++ [stress tests](/tests/stresstests).
+For a real example of a client-side asynchronous D-Bus methods, please look at sdbus-c++ [stress tests](/tests/stresstests).

 ## Method call timeout